Who We are-Frequently Asked Questions

 How many scholarships has the Foundation presented?

 We currently award over 50 scholarships annually.
-To date, over 1160 scholarships have been awarded, some in Brian’s memory, others in honor of our fallen heroes of the past, and others in honor of those close to Brian.
+To date, nearly 1200 scholarships have been awarded, some in Brian’s memory, others in honor of our fallen heroes of the past, and others in honor of those close to Brian.

 Can anyone apply for your scholarships?